GRANT — Define access privileges.

 GRANT command gives specific privileges on a database object to a role.
 These privileges are added to those already granted, if any.

-PUBLIC indicates that the privileges are to be granted to all roles, including those that may be created later.
+PUBLIC grants the privileges to all roles, including those that you create later.

-PUBLIC may be thought of as an implicitly defined group that always includes all roles.
-Any particular role will have the sum of privileges granted directly to it, privileges granted to any role it is presently a member of, and privileges granted to
+PUBLIC is an implicitly defined group that always includes all roles.
+Any role has the sum of privileges granted directly to it, privileges granted to any role it is a member of, and privileges granted to

-WITH GRANT OPTION is specified, the recipient of the privilege may in turn grant it to others.
-Without a grant option, the recipient cannot do that.
-Grant options cannot be granted to
+WITH GRANT OPTION, the recipient of the privilege can grant it to others.
+Grant options aren't granted to

-There is no need to grant privileges to the owner of an object (usually the user that created it), as the owner has all privileges by default.
-(The owner could, however, choose to revoke some of his own privileges for safety.)
-The right to drop an object or to alter its definition in any way is not described by a grantable privilege; it is inherent in the owner, and cannot be granted or revoked.
+You don't need to grant privileges to the owner of an object (usually the user that created it), as the owner has all privileges by default.
+The owner can, however, revoke some of their own privileges for safety.
+The right to drop an object or to alter its definition isn't described by a grantable privilege.
+It's inherent in the owner and can't be granted or revoked.
 The owner implicitly has all grant options for the object as well.

-Depending on the type of object, the initial default privileges may include granting some privileges to
+Depending on the type of object, the initial default privileges can include granting some privileges to

 PUBLIC.
 The default is no public access for tables and

-REVOKE in the same transaction that creates the object; then there is no window in which another user may use the object.)
+REVOKE in the same transaction that creates the object.
+This approach prevents a window from occurring in which another user can use the object.